uptake/autofocus/README.md

 }
 ```

+The `predict_zip` endpoint returns a JSON object mapping file paths to model probabilities formatted as above.

 ## Getting the Model

 The app described above uses a multilabel fast.ai model.
 You can download that model directly with the following command.
 This command was written to run from the repo root.